rackerlabs/repose/repose-aggregator/tests/release-verification/README.md

 Note that we overrode the Docker `CMD` instruction with `tail -f /var/log/repose.log` to keep the Docker container running.

-To start the sandbox, run the `vagrantUpDeb` or `vagrantUpRpm` task with the desired properties.
+To start the Vagrant sandbox, run the `vagrantUpDeb` or `vagrantUpRpm` task with the desired properties.
 Once the sandbox is running, the environment can be accessed directly by running the `vagrant ssh` command from the directory containing the Vagrantfile (e.g., src/vagrant/deb relative to